Protective Orders FAQ

-Yes, you will need to go to the Protective Order Center and complete paperwork to modify the existing Order of Protection.
+Yes.
+You will need to go to the Protective Order Center and complete paperwork to update your address.

-No, you must provide the court with addresses when available.
+No. You must provide the court with addresses when available.
+If you are unsure, you will need to include at least the city.
 You may still complete the paperwork and if a Protective Order is granted by a judge, you will receive a copy of the Protective Order.
 Keep the Order with you at all times.
 If the defendant appears, call the police or the sheriff and they will use your copy to serve the papers so the order will become effective.

 If the Court has closed for business, Emergency Orders of Protection are granted by a judge in writing verbally, or telephonically to protect a person who is in imminent danger of domestic violence.
 Emergency Orders of Protection are available from local law enforcement agencies.
 If you are not in immediate danger, you can call your local law enforcement agency's non-emergency telephone number.
 If you are in immediate danger, call 911.